anowell/today-puzzle/README.md

 Usage: today-puzzle [OPTIONS]

 Options:
-  -d, --date <DATE>    Date to solve in YYYY-MM-DD format (year is ignored) [default: today] -a, --all-dates      Count solutions for every day of the year -p, --print <PRINT>  Specifies with solutions to print [default: first] [possible values: first, summary, all, count] -h, --help           Print help information
+  -d, --date <DATE>    Date to solve in MM-DD format [default: today] -a, --all-dates      Count solutions for every day of the year -p, --print <PRINT>  Specifies with solutions to print [default: first] [possible values: first, summary, all, count] -h, --help           Print help information

 # Run to solve a specific date
-$ target/release/today-puzzle --date 2022-12-25
+$ target/release/today-puzzle --date 12-25
 **** 12-25 ****
 A A G G G G X X
 A A E E G X X X